side-projects-42/Sidebar-Blog/content/pages/embeds.md

 ---
 title: Embeds
 subtitle: >-
+The Embeds provides you with a blueprint of default post and page styles.
+The Embeds is also a great reference for suggested typographic treatment and styles for your content.
 seo:
 title:  Embeds
 description: A reference for suggested typographic treatment and styles for your content